113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 :   The VPCs allowed in the zone.
 Input in the form `value,value,...`.

 --file (string)
 :   The supplied file is used to create the zone.
 This flag is unique and cannot be used with other flags.
-The file should follow the JSON schema for the zone create API documented [here](/apidocs/context-based-restrictions#create-zone-request){: external}.
+The file needs to follow the JSON schema for the zone create API.
+For more information, see the [Context-based restrictions API](/apidocs/context-based-restrictions#create-zone-request){: external}.

 ### ibmcloud cbr zones